Central Highlands of Sri Lanka

 Good practice examples

-A proposal based on long-term research that focuses on a novel and multi-pronged means of circumventing human-leopard conflict by establishing ‘wildlife corridors’ to give the leopards - and other creatures - safe passage through the Central Highlands, thus reducing encounters with human beings.
+Long-term research on a novel and multi-pronged means of circumventing human-leopard conflict by establishing ‘wildlife corridors’ to give the leopards - and other creatures - safe passage through the Central Highlands, thus reducing encounters with human beings.

 Watson and Kittle won the prestigious Whitley Award for Nature in April 2018 for their project on ‘Leopards as a flagship for wildlife corridors’: //roar.media/english/life/environment-wildlife/of-tea-estates-leopards-and-the-prestigious-green-oscars-a-conservation-story/